Beckingham One-Name Study

 From Baydon in Wiltshire was added Seymour Beckingham marrying Elizabeth Chamberlyn in 1717.
 It turned out that this was Seymour's second marriage as his Will spelt out that his eldest son was by his former wife.
 Some of this line went to Lambourn whilst Seymour's father was buried in 1709 at Frampton upon Severn, Gloucestershire as BUCKINGHAM.
 There is a later pedigree of Buckinghams in Gloucestershire with similar given names but as yet no link has been found back to Seymour.

-The Clyffe Pypard pedigree that once commenced with an Elizabeth Beckingham appearing there from nowhere has now been linked to a Beckingham family from Baydon.
+The Clyffe Pypard pedigree that once commenced with an Elizabeth Beckingham appearing there from nowhere has now been linked to a Beckingham family from Baydon and now to Great Hidden.

 The Thruxton Beckinghams start with Thomas Beckingham marrying Maria Ruby in 1829 at Andover and we were able to tie Thomas into a line from Penton Mewsey, also in Hampshire, that started with a Roger and Judith Beckingham around 1719.
 It was Thomas Beckingham of Marlborough in Wiltshire who turned out to be this Roger's father and Thomas himself was a son of Roger of Great Hidden thereby creating the link.